cococry/leif/README.md

 <img src="https://github.com/cococry/Leif/blob/main/branding/leif-branding.png" width="800"  />

 ## Overview
-Leif is a minimalist but yet powerfull and configurable immediate GUI library written in C. Leif uses Modern OpenGL for rendering.
+Leif is a minimalist but yet powerful and configurable immediate GUI library written in C. Leif uses Modern OpenGL for rendering.
 It is a single file